ne1s0n/drone2report/colab/README.md

-This is a demo on Google colab
+This is a demo on Google colab.
+To run it go to [colab.research.google.com/](https://colab.research.google.com/), open the "github" tab, and type "ne1s0n/drone2report".
+The demo should appear, just double click on it.